Biswajitghosh98/alarm_clock_c-/README.md

 </br></br>
 Issues : </br>
 1)I could'nt find an equivalent of \a or \7 to make a bell sound in linux. </br>
 2)I got to know a little about threading and so,an alternate and a more better version of the same program could have been made if the same had been used.
-It could have freed the terminal space and it would have notified the user whenever the alarm time coincides with the given time, giving space for additional features, like adding date. </br>
+It could have freed the terminal space and it would have notified the user whenever the alarm time coincides with the given time, giving space for additional features, like adding date. </br></br>
+STEPS TO RUN THE PROGRAM :</br>
+1. Download makefile, alarm_new.cpp and circle.png and save them in a folder. </br>
+2. Compile the program in the terminal using the command "make alarm_new". </br>
+3. Run the program by typing "./alarm_new" in the terminal after compilation.</br>
+THANK YOU !